 6. Seamlessly and effortlessly build out your campus reach

 Opening up your organization to access points from other pathways does not mean you need to remove yourself entirely from the university network.
-In fact, universities around the globe have quickly embraced the benefits of virtual work experience programs – in fact, Forage has formed over 200 university partnerships in less than 12 months.
-The partnerships are such that any virtual work experience program is automatically distributed to each university’s far-reaching student network.
+In fact, universities around the globe have quickly embraced the benefits of virtual job simulations – in fact, Forage has formed over 200 university partnerships in less than 12 months.
+The partnerships are such that any virtual job simulation is automatically distributed to each university’s far-reaching student network.
 Further, an increasing number of universities are directly integrating the virtual programs into coursework, making it compulsory for students to complete the program – like Macquarie Business School.
 That’s not a bad way to get your organization’s brand (and virtual workplace) to students en masse!

 And the best part is, you can maintain this network 24 hours a day, 7 days a week, 365 days a year.
 The pressure to travel throughout the country to attend the variety of campus or career events becomes less of a necessity, so you can be more targeted in how and where you choose to dedicate your time.

-7. Use positive friction to bubble to the surface the candidates genuinely committed to your workplace
+7. Use positive friction to surface the candidates genuinely committed to your workplace

 We all like to believe we’re special but let’s be real – applicants are not just applying to your company.
 They’re applying to tens, even hundreds, of other companies to increase their chances of employment.
 Sometimes they’re applying to companies they don’t know anything about (I, for one, am very much guilty of this).
 It’s a dog-eat-dog world out there when it comes to finding the right career path, so students feel the pressure to play the odds to set themselves up as best they can.